TheDarkHorse111/data-warehouse-project/README.md

 ### Documentation
-For the full API documentation visit:

-    - http://localhost:8080/docs after running the application
+For the full API documentation visit http://localhost:8080/docs after running the application

 ### Docker